 Seeing a risk assessment simply as a box-ticking exercise, though, is just one of the common mistakes we see...

 As part of simply seeing a risk assessment as a formality, some companies will choose to replicate old risk assessment documents for a new relocation, or simply use generic documentation.
 With a quality risk assessment document, you should be able to pick it up and instantly see that it is specific to that site, that machine, that team.

 The other common mistake we see is teams leaving it too late to complete a comprehensive risk assessment.
 Even from the enquiry stage, the actual risk assessment is normally a couple of weeks before the job starts.
 This ensures that - should the level of risk be deemed too high - there is still time to change the plan.
 This could be a change in the equipment you are hiring, or a chance to rewrite the method statement and have it signed off before the job begins.

 Finally, any company undergoing a factory relocation should ensure that the risk assessment is conducted by someone who has the relevant training, experience, knowledge of the intended move and the competence to put such a document together.
 They should be confident enough to challenge anything that doesn’t seem right, and to be able to communicate with the entire site team - including the site supervisor - to ensure that everyone is happy to sign off the final document.

-IES have been helping high tech factories move both nationally and internationally for 30+ years.
-If you need help, advice or consultation on all aspects of your next factory move, get in touch.
-And check out our factory relocations page for more information.
+IES has been helping hi-tech factories move both nationally and internationally for 30+ years.
+If you need help, advice or consultation on all aspects of your next factory move, get in touch here, or see our factory relocation page for more information.